kerrycobb/recipes/tuscan-white-bean-soup.md

 2. Brown Pancetta or Sausage if using.
 3. Saute onions, carrots, and celery until softened.
 4. Add garlic and dried red pepper flakes.
 Saute for 30 seconds.
-5. Saute tomato paste if using.
+5. Saute tomato paste or fresh tomatoes if using.
 5. Puree some of the beans with a masher or blender.
-6. Add water, beans with the cooking liquid, rosemary, parmesan rind, bay leaf and tomatoes if using.
+6. Add water, beans with the cooking liquid, rosemary, parmesan rind, bay leaf and canned tomatoes if using.
 7. Bring to a boil and reduce to simmer.
 8. Add greens and cook for 15 minutes.
 9. Discard bay leaves and rosemary stems.